Histology

 Histology – the power to reveal unexpected connections

-The Histology Facility offers versatile equipment and expert knowledge that allow researchers to preserve and visualize microanatomy of their model organisms.
+The Histology Facility offers versatile equipment and expert knowledge that allow researchers to preserve and visualize microanatomy of their samples and prepare them for multimodal and -omics pipelines.

 Our services encompass tissue processing, routine histological stains, a growing array of immunostaining techniques and in situ hybridization methods.
-We are dedicated to develop highly individualized approaches for each project.
+We are dedicated to developing highly individualized approaches for each project.

 Do you work with tissue systems or animal models?
 Do you study disease processes?
 Are you interested in our services?